TurboVega/image2agon/README.md

 the program arranges a simple memory map, and outputs that information, which may be helpful in loading the binary data into RAM.

+NOTE: The "prepsample.sh" script in the "samples" subdirectory has been renamed to "prepsample_linux.sh", and a new "prepsample_windows.bat" script has been added.
+The "prepsample_linux.sh" should work on a Mac, as well.

 NOTE: The memory map is presently based on the <i>packed-pixel</i> output, not on the <i>RGB</i> ("widened" colors) output.
 That may change in the future if needed.

-NOTE: Even though the program can emit 1, 2, 3, 4, or 6 bits-per-pixel in the <i>output</i> for Agon, the <i>input</i> PNG files may contain 24-bit RGB or 32-bit RGBA data.
+NOTE: Even though the program can emit 1, 2, 3, 4, 6, or 8 bits-per-pixel in the <i>output</i> for Agon, the <i>input</i> PNG files may contain 24-bit RGB or 32-bit RGBA data.
 The program does not expect the PNG file to be an indexed file (i.e., it should not have its own color palette).
 <br><br>
 Besides the <i>packed-pixel</i> output, the program